BruceXinXin/pl-matplotlib/README.rst

     If specified, denotes the number of slices in the x/y/z axis.
 Default is 5.

-    [-rx] [--rotatex] / [-ry] [--rotatey] / [-rz] [--rotatez] If specified, denotes the degree that all x/y/z slices figures needs to be rotated anti-clockwise.
+    [-rx] [--rotatex] / [-ry] [--rotatey] / [-rz] [--rotatez] If specified, denotes the degree that all x/y/z slices figures needs to be rotated counter-clockwise.
 Default is 0.

+    [-s] [--size]
+    If specified, denotes the size of the picture.
+Default is 640,480.

 Getting inline help is: